Diana (given name)

 Diana is a feminine given name of Latin and Greek origins, referring to the Roman goddess Diana, goddess of the hunt and the moon.

+Historical development and transmission

+The name derives from Latin Dīāna (sometimes appearing in older forms as Dīvāna or related to Jana).
+It is widely understood to mean “divine,” “goddesslike,” “heavenly,” or “shining.”

+Diana has been used as a feminine given name since at least the Renaissance, when classical names revived in Europe.

 It came into use in the Anglosphere in the 1600s by classically educated parents as an English-language version of the French version of the name, Diane.